tailcallhq/tailcall/tests/execution/graphql-conformance-004.md

 skip: true
 ---

+# Test complex aliasing.
 Skipped because Tailcall does not send the alias to the remote server.

-# Test complex aliasing

 ```graphql @config
 schema